 This section describes avenues for PAPs to lodge a complaint or express a grievance against the project, its staff or contractors during RAP implementation.
 It also describes importance, procedures, roles and responsibilities in grievance management process.
 To be effective, the mechanism shall utilize existing local administrative and community structures.
-All grievances concerning non-fulfillment of contracts, levels of compensation, or seizure of assets without compensation shall be addressed to the Local council 1 Chairperson.
+All grievances concerning nonfulfillment of contracts, levels of compensation, or seizure of assets without compensation and other project related complaints (such as lost access, dangers to life, damage caused to public roads from heavy machinery, deteriorating water quality and quantity, damage to property and crops, soil erosion, workers misbehavior, defilement/child abuse, and others) shall be addressed to the Local National Grievance Redress Committee (GRC) consisting of a representative from MWE/NWSC (Social Development specialist and Environmental officer), the WMDP Project Coordinator, the chair of the community mediation board, a member of a recognized non-government organization, council 1 Chairperson and a community leader.